Christinelund: The new house: Henrik and Jonna Stampe

 Henrik and Christine Stampe's son Henrik initially studied law in Copenhagen but ran Christinelund after his marriage to Jonna Drewsen in 1850.
 The prominent architect Ferdinand Meldahl was commissioned to build the current main building in 1859–1860.
 Henrik and Jonna Stampe had four daughters: Rigmor, Astrid, Kristine, and Jeanina Emilie.
-Hans Christian Andersen created three "picture books" for the three oldest daughters.
+Hans Christian Andersen created three "picture books" for the three oldest daughters (cf. Christine's Picture Book).

 Rigmor Stampe broke out of her noble environment when she married the Jewish composer Victor Bendix in 1879.
 He belonged to Georg Brandes' social circle.
 Astrid Stampe became a leading member of the Danish Women's Society in the 1880s.
 She also broke with her noble background, marrying Gustav Feddersen.
 Kristine Stampe died when she was just 27 years old in 1884.
-The youngest daughter, Jeanina Emilie Stampe, married Frederik de Jonquières who was prefect (amtmand) of Funen County.
+The youngest sister, Jeanina Emilie Stampe, married Frederik de Jonquières who was prefect (amtmand) of Funen County.